A (tight) upper bound for the length of confidence intervals with conditional coverage: Proof of Theorem

 But this is the same as showing

-The l.h.s. is equal to $\partial \Phi^{-1}(F_\mu(x)) / \partial x$ and in Lemma \ref{le_dx} we have shown that this inequality is true.
-This completes the proof of Proposition \ref{prop_core1}.
+The l.h.s. is equal to $\partial \Phi^{-1}(F_\mu(z)) / \partial z$ and in Lemma~\ref{le_dx} we have shown that this inequality is true.
+This completes the proof of Proposition~\ref{prop_core1}.

-\subsection{Proof of Proposition \ref{prop_core2}}
+\subsection{Proof of Proposition~\ref{prop_core2}}

 Let $\epsilon > 0$.
 We will only consider the case where $\sup T = b_k < \infty$; the other case follows by similar arguments, mutatis mutandis.
-Recall the definition of $F_\mu(x)$ in \eqref{eq_cdf_cond}.
-By the law of total probability, we can write $F_\mu(x)$ as
+Recall the definition of $F_\mu(z)$ in \eqref{eq_cdf_cond}.
+By the law of total probability, we can write $F_\mu(z)$ as

 Note that both conditional expectations are bounded by $1$.
 Because the random variable $V_\mu$ (defined under equation \eqref{eq_cdf_cond}) is a truncated normal with mean $\mu$, variance $\sigma^2+\tau^2$ and truncation set $T$, it follows that $V_\mu$ converges in probability to $b_k$ as $\mu$ goes to $\infty$.
-Now as $x$ goes to $\infty$, it follows that $\mu_q(x)$ goes to $\infty$.
+Now as $z$ goes to $\infty$, it follows that $\mu_\alpha(z)$ goes to $\infty$ (cf. the discussion after the proof of Lemma~\ref{le_cdf}).
 This implies that

-Note that $G_\mu(x,v)$ is strictly decreasing in $v$.
-This means that $F_\mu(x)$ is bounded from below by $G_\mu(x,b_k)$.
-But this also means that $\lim_{x\to\infty} F_{\mu_{q}(x)}(x)$ is bounded from below by $\lim_{x\to\infty} G_{\mu_{q}(x)}(x,b_k)$.
-On the other hand, observe that the conditional expectation on the r.h.s. of the preceding display is bounded from above by $G_\mu(x,b_k-\epsilon)$.
-This means that $\lim_{x\to\infty} F_{\mu_{q}(x)}(x)$ is bounded from above by $\lim_{x\to\infty} G_{\mu_{q}(x)}(x,b_k- \epsilon)$.
-Since $F_{\mu_{q}(x)}(x)$ is equal to $1-q$ for all $x \in \mathbb R$, it follows that
+Note that $G_\mu(z,v)$ is strictly decreasing in $v$.
+This means that $F_\mu(z)$ is bounded from below by $G_\mu(z,b_k)$.
+But this also means that $\lim_{z\to\infty} F_{\mu_{\alpha}(z)}(z)$ is bounded from below by $\lim_{z\to\infty} G_{\mu_{\alpha}(z)}(z,b_k)$.
+On the other hand, observe that the conditional expectation on the r.h.s. of the preceding display is bounded from above by $G_{\mu_\alpha(z)}(z,b_k-\epsilon)$.
+This means that $\lim_{z\to\infty} F_{\mu_{\alpha}(z)}(z)$ is bounded from above by $\lim_{z\to\infty} G_{\mu_{\alpha}(z)}(z,b_k- \epsilon)$.
+Since $F_{\mu_{\alpha}(z)}(z)$ is equal to $1-\alpha$ for all $z \in \mathbb R$, it follows that

-Because $\epsilon$ was arbitrary and $G_\mu(x,v)$ is simply a normal c.d.f. (the normal c.d.f. is uniformly continuous), the claim of the lemma follows.
+Because $\epsilon$ was arbitrary and $G_\mu(z,v)$ is simply a normal c.d.f., which is uniformly continuous, the claim of the proposition follows.